alinaitkin/TrackMaven.github.io/content/onboarding_at_trackmaven.md

 Time to productivity can be measured by gauging how long it takes to setup a local development environment, how easy it to deploy code and run tests, and basically any other ways in which an engineer can possibly contribute to a codebase.

-At TrackMaven, I was impress with the automation of these processes, the documentation not on just the codebase but on convention, and how easy it is to access to this information.
+At TrackMaven, I was impressed with the automation of these processes, the documentation not on just the codebase but on convention, and how easy it is to access to this information.

 ## Why is it important?